Beijing is one of the oldest cities in the world. It’s also one of the largest.

 In recent years, the air pollution in Beijing has really improved.

-Essentially, factories and industry have moved further away, but there has been some government intervention too.
+Essentially, factories and industry have moved further away, and there has been government intervention too.

-You can still get the odd bad day, particularly in the winter months or when there’s the occasional dust storm.
+You can still get the odd bad day though, particularly in the winter months or when there’s the occasional dust storm.

-- If you have respiratory issues, try to avoid the city in winter when the air quality is the worst
+• If you have respiratory issues, avoid the city in winter when the air quality is the worst

 Stay connected in China with a VPN.
 Image by Tracy Le Blanc on Pexels.

-Out of all the Beijing travel tips I could give you, this one is extremely important for anyone who goes into withdrawal without their favorite internet sites.
+Out of all the Beijing travel tips I could give you, this one is the most important for anyone who wants to access blocked foreign internet sites and apps, or make digital payments in China using WeChat or Alipay.

 13. Don’t tip